Extension of Stay

 5. You are not in formal proceedings to remove or deport you from the country

-If your employer files Form I-129, Petition for Alien Worker, for you, then your dependants must file Form I-539, Application to Extend/Change Nonimmigrant Status, and submit any required supporting documents to extend their stay.
+If you are in an employment-based nonimmigrant status like H, L, TN, etc., your employer must file the Form I-129, Petition for Alien Worker to extend your stay.
+Your family members who are in the U.S. in dependent status may concurrently file the Form I-539, Application to Extend/Change Nonimmigrant Status, and submit any required supporting documents to extend their stay.
+When filed together, USCIS generally processes the applications concurrently or together.

-You are eligible to extend your stay on J-1 visa if you:
+You may be eligible to extend your stay on J-1 visa if you:

 1. Are studying full-time at the school mentioned on your Form DS-2019 and making satisfactory academic progress and have adequate funding

-13. How do my dependants on J-2 status apply for Extension of Stay?
+13. How do my dependents on F-2 or J-2 status apply for Extension of Stay?